anhkhoakz/anhkhoakz.github.io/content/blog/wtf-is-git.md

 ## Semantic Versioning

 {{<figure src="images/blogs/wtf-is-git/semver.webp" alt="Semantic Versioning"
 caption="Semantic Versioning">}}

 The three-part version number `MAJOR.MINOR.PATCH` is used by the software versioning system known as Semantic Versioning (SemVer).
 The meaning of each component of the version number is distinct:

-- **MAJOR** version is used for incompatible API modifications, the
+- **MAJOR** version is used for incompatible API modifications.

-- **MINOR** version is used for backwards-compatible functionality additions, and the
+- **MINOR** version is used for backwards-compatible functionality additions.

 - **PATCH** version is used for backwards-compatible bug fixes.

 ## Conventional Commits

 A specification for creating consistent commit messages is called Conventional Commits.
 It offers a set of guidelines for crafting readable and intelligible commit messages.
 A standard commit message has the following structure:

 ```plaintext
 <type>[optional scope]: <description>